hiteshh3304/To-Do-List/README.md

 # To-Do-List
-A Simple to do list to manage daily tasks
+A Simple to do list to manage daily tasks . built using HTML,CSS and JavaScript i allows you to add ,delete and manage completed tasks